Fast Radio Bursts as probes of the late-time universe: a new insight on the Hubble tension: Introduction

 \section{Introduction}

-Fast Radio Bursts (FRBs) are short-lived yet exceptionally energetic radio wave transients originating from mostly extragalactic sources.
+Fast Radio Bursts (FRBs) are short-lived yet exceptionally energetic radio transients originating from mostly extragalactic sources.
 First reported in 2007 \cite{2007Sci...318..777L}, FRBs remain an enigmatic phenomenon in astrophysics.
-These bursts typically persist for only milliseconds, but can release immense energy, exhibiting peak flux densities on the order of several Janskys.
-All observed FRBs span a radio frequency range of roughly 100\,MHz to 8\,GHz \cite{2021ApJ...911L...3P,2018ApJ...863....2G}.
-High dispersion measures (DMs) associated with FRBs, a measure of the electron density along the line of sight, offer insights into the intervening medium and thus their distances.
+These bursts typically persist for only milliseconds, but release immense energy, exhibiting peak flux densities on the order of several Janskys.
+To date, FRBs have been observed over a radio frequency range of roughly 100\,MHz to 8\,GHz \cite{2021ApJ...911L...3P,2018ApJ...863....2G}.
+High dispersion measures (DMs) associated with FRBs, a measure of the electron density along the line of sight, offer insights into the intervening medium in the line of sight and thus their distances.
 These DMs strongly suggest an extragalactic origin for most FRBs.
-A singular, notable exception exists: FRB\,20200428A, confirmed to have originated from the Galactic magnetar SGR\,1935+2154~\citep{2020PASP..132c4202B,2020Natur.587...59B,2020Natur.587...54C}.
+A singular, notable exception exists, namely FRB\,20200428A, which is confirmed to have originated from the Galactic magnetar SGR\,1935+2154~\citep{2020PASP..132c4202B,2020Natur.587...59B,2020Natur.587...54C}.
 Although the intervening interstellar and intergalactic medium (IGM), in general, introduces uncertainties in these distance estimates, several FRBs have been localized to host galaxies.
 For instance, the repeating FRB\,20121102A was traced to a dwarf galaxy at a luminosity distance of $972\rm\,Mpc$ \cite{2017ApJ...834L...7T}.